Azure/node-label-operator/README.md

     3. `tagPrefix`: Not supported currently.
     4. `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
 ARM tags have priority by default
     (`arm-precedence`).
 Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.
-If set to `node-precedence`, labels will not be deleted when the corresponding tags are deleted.
+If set to `node-precedence`, labels will not be deleted when the corresponding tags are deleted, even if `syncDirection` is set to `arm-to-node`.
     5. `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).
     Default is `none` for no filter.
 Otherwise, use name of (single) resource group.
     6. `minSyncPeriod`: The minimum interval between updates to a node, in a format accepted by golang time library for Duration.
 Decimal numbers followed by